AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 A practical method for treating proofs of reflection as witnesses that may be excluded/pruned is discussed in \autoref{sec:segmented-state}.

+#### Verkle Trees and Shorter PoRs

+\label{sec:verkle-proofs}

+\emph{Verkle trees} are a new alternative to merkle trees.
+Similar to merkle trees, they allow efficient proofs of membership against a cryptographically secure root.

+\todo{probs remove -- not worth explaining here.}

 ### Segmented State

 \label{sec:segmented-state}